SintraCascaisSesimbra.com

 Praia do Ouro sesimbra

-The Praia do Ouro overlooks the fishing harboura
+The Praia do Ouro overlooks the fishing harbour

-The beaches of the Portinho da Arrabida are considered as some of Portugal’s finest beaches.
-They are in a stunning location, backed by the green hills or steep cliffs of the national park, while the calm waters of blues and turquoises overlook the Sado Estaury.
+The beaches of the Portinho da Arrábida are considered some of Portugal’s finest beaches.
+They are in a stunning location, backed by the green hills or steep cliffs of the national park, while the calm waters of blues and turquoises overlook the Sado Estuary.

-These beaches can get busy during the summer and need a rental car to visit.
-The Portinho da Arrabida includes four different beaches and the largest is the Praia da Figueirinha
+These beaches can get busy during the summer, and you need a rental car to visit.
+The Portinho da Arrábida includes four different beaches, and the largest is the Praia da Figueirinha.

 Costa da Caparica beach